codacy/docs/docs/codacy-api/api-tokens.md

 1. Click the button **Settings** on the **Project API** integration and copy the project API token.

     !!! tip
-        You can create up to 100 project API tokens per repository.
+        You can create multiple (up to 100) project API tokens per repository.
 This can be useful to have a more flexible control by revoking only a specific token.

     ![Creating a project API token](images/codacy-api-tokens-project.png)